Auckland War Memorial Museum Tāmaki Paenga Hira

 Auckland War Memorial Museum: Connecting through sharing stories of people, lands and seas

 Auckland Museum is a much-loved culture and heritage organisation at the heart of Auckland's identity, committed to outstanding management of its world-class collections, developing and sharing engaging content through its galleries, exhibition, events, educational programmes and the permanent and volunteer staff who tell the Museum's stories.
 We are Auckland's home of commemoration as well as the country’s oldest research institution and a major tourist destination.

 This is a one-year fixed term and full-time position, providing cover for parental leave backfill reasons.
 The Collection Manager Pacific is part of the wider Collection and Research directorate and is one of the team responsible for the expert physical care, processing and documentation of the Museum’s renowned Pacific collection.
 This position will provide access to collections through hosting visitors, responding to enquiries and contributing to exhibitions, public programmes and collections online.

 To be successful in this role, you will offer:

-You must be currently residing in and eligible to work in New Zealand to apply for this permanent position.
-Please view the position description here.
-Should you be viewing from within Seek, please select the apply button above to link through to the full position description.
+You must be currently residing in and eligible to work in New Zealand to be considered for this fixed term position.
+To read the full position description click here.
+Alternatively, if you are viewing this on the Seek platform, please select the apply button above to access the full position description.

 This is a great opportunity for someone looking to be part of a fabulous New Zealand organisation committed to telling our national and Auckland stories, reflecting our unique place in the South Pacific.